Safeguarding Text-to-Image Generation via Inference-Time Prompt-Noise Optimization: Prompt-Noise Optimization

 \subsection{Problem Formulation}

-The task of ensuring safe image generation in text-to-image (T2I) diffusion models can be modeled as an optimization problem, wherein the objective is to minimize inappropriateness of the generated image, as measured by some safety evaluator.
-In this section, we formalize the optimization problem over the latent space of the model and introduce the key variables that govern the generation process.
+We model the task of ensuring safe image generation in text-to-image (T2I) diffusion models as an optimization problem, wherein the objective is to minimize inappropriateness of the generated image, as measured by a safety evaluator.
+In this section, we formalize the problem over the latent space of the model and introduce the key variables that govern the generation process.

-\textbf{Variables and Constraints.} We aim to optimize two components in the diffusion process.
-First, the continuous prompt embedding $c$: The text prompt $P_{\text{text}}$ provided by the user is first embedded into a continuous latent representation $c = \text{CLIP}_{\text{encode}}(P_{\text{text}})$.
+\textbf{Variables and Constraints.} We optimize two components in the diffusion process.
+First, the continuous prompt embedding $c$: The text prompt $P_{\text{text}}$ provided by the user is first embedded into a latent representation $c = \text{CLIP}_{\text{encode}}(P_{\text{text}})$.
 This embedding serves as the conditioning variable that guides the generation process towards text-image alignment.
-Direct optimization in the text domain is complex due to its discrete nature, hence we operate in the lower-dimensional continuous embedding space.
-Second, the noise trajectory $\{\bm{x}_T, \bm{z}_T, \dots, \bm{z}_1 \}$: In the DDIM sampling process, the generation begins with a random noise sample $\bm{x}_T \sim \mathcal{N}(0,\mathbf{I})$, and at each time step $t$, additional noise $\bm{z}_t\sim \mathcal{N}(0,\mathbf{I})$ is injected.
-Together, $\bm{x}_T$ and $\{\bm{z}_T, \dots, \bm{z}_1\}$ define the noise trajectory, and it plays a critical role in determining the final output $\bm{x}_0$ and hence optimizing it allows for greater control over the generated content while preserving image-prompt alignment.
+Direct optimization in the text domain is complex due to its discrete nature, hence we propose to operate in a lower-dimensional continuous embedding space.
+Second, the noise trajectory $\tau=\{\mathbf{x}_T, \mathbf{z}_T, \dots, \mathbf{z}_1 \}$: In the DDIM sampling process, the generation begins with a random noise sample $\mathbf{x}_T \sim \mathcal{N}(0,\mathbf{I})$, and at each time step $t$, additional noise $\mathbf{z}_t\sim \mathcal{N}(0,\mathbf{I})$ is injected.
+Together, $\mathbf{x}_T$ and $\{\mathbf{z}_T, \dots, \mathbf{z}_1\}$ define the noise trajectory, which plays a critical role in determining the final output $\mathbf{x}_0$.
+Optimizing it allows for greater control over the generated content while preserving image-prompt alignment.
+These two components affect orthogonal aspects of the generation process, and we show that jointly optimizing them is essential to achieve desired performance for both image safety and semantic alignment.